-The Salt Flats in Cabo Rojo is one of the most underappreciated natural treasures in Puerto Rico, with high educational value for all ages.
+The Salt Flats in Cabo Rojo is one of the best and most visually natural treasures in Puerto Rico, with high educational value for all ages.
 Las Salinas is an excellent eco attraction and one of the most scenic stops on the west coast of Puerto Rico, this is a place you don’t want to miss.

 The Salt Flats became a part of the Cabo Rojo Wildlife Refuge in 1999, thanks to the efforts of community agencies in order to help protect and conserve them.
 The Salt Flats are comprised of 1,249 acres.
 Nearby attractions of Los Morrillos Lighthouse and La Playuela Beach (Playa Sucia) get most of the attention, be sure to make a stop at Las Salinas before heading there.

 Please do not step or climb the salt mounds.
 Thank you!

 On this nature reserve, you can observe 6 ecological systems equally necessary for the protection and conservation of the Salt Flats.
-The ecosystems are subtropical dry forest, Hypersaline Lagoons, and Salt Marshes, Seagrass, Marine Lagoons, Coral Reefs, and Mangroves.
+The ecosystems are subtropical dry forests, Hypersaline Lagoons, Salt Marshes, Seagrass, Marine Lagoons, Coral Reefs, and Mangroves.

 In the hypersaline lagoons, there’s a greater concentration of salt.
 The lagoons were modified for the production of salt.
 Water from the Sea is controlled, then it’s evaporated for the extraction of salt.
 Brine shrimp is abundant on the salt flats, they help with the production of salt and they are one of the factors for the reddish color of the flats.

 If you look closely, the salt flats look like abstract works of art.
 If you’re into nature photography, this is one place you don’t want to miss.

 The colors of the salt flats are never the same, they vary with the sunlight, the amount of water, salt, and organisms in the water.